 The best way to understand is to do one, experience one.
 Watch this: chant and move along with some of the heavy weights of Kundalini music -- Snatam Kaur, Mirabai Ceiba, and Jai Jagdeesh -- singing Guru Ram Das and leading a beautiful Celestial Communication.
 (Watch up to the 4 minute mark, beyond that they move into another meditation.)

 I don't think there's anything within Kundalini Yoga that I LOVE as much as I LOVE Celestial Communication.
 I LOVE it all, but this is a beneficial practice for which I don't have to "go through" anything.
 I can just enjoy the beautiful music and moving.
 Bliss!
 There's also the joy and creativity of creating my own Celestial Communications.
-Everything else within the practice is prescribed and specific (for good reason, because that's what works), but with moving, mantra meditations, I can make them my own.
+Everything else within the practice is prescribed and specific.

 I love the description in my Stress & Vitality manual, "Celestial Communication is the body, mind, and spirit authentically telling a sacred story, a story of soul, a story of victory and a story of love."